IMAGE RESOURCES

 BNF Gallica (Bibliotheque nationale de France)

-Digital library of the Bibliothèque nationale de France.
-The picture library has over one million images available.
+Digital library of the Bibliothèque Nationale de France.
+The picture library has 849,590 images available for free online from a collection of 1.7 million.

 The licencing service for European collections with 55 million digitised items.